mdp/PlaneBoard/README.md

     cd planeboard
     go get -u
     go build
+    cp config.toml.sample config.toml
+    vi config.toml # Update with relevant information

 What you'll need to use this:

 1. An NS record pointing at the host you're running this on
 2. A Twitter OAuth application and it's consumer keys
-3. A Twitter account authenticated with the Twitter OAuth application
+3. A Twitter account to authenticate with the Twitter OAuth application

 #### NS record example